Individual Therapy

 Treatment process

-When you come into our office for the first session you will be asked to fill out an intake packet.
-This packet will assist your therapist in understanding your needs and strengths.
-After you complete the packet you will be invited into the therapist's office, here you will meet your therapist and your therapist will begin the assessment process.
+When you make an appointment, you will be asked to fill out an intake packet.
+This packet will assist your therapist and our administrative team in understanding your needs, resources, and strengths.
+After you complete the packet, our customer service team will schedule your first appointment.
+During your first appointment you will meet your therapist and the assessment process will begin.